LuaySakr/nuxeo-arender-viewer/README.md

 - aRender requires to increase Segment Maximum Size as it uses original UUID document as annotations path segment.
 Size is increased to `36`.
 - CMIS do not support multiple stream on one node; and cannot access any other files than the main.
 Thus, aRender preview is disabled when not on main content.
+- Annotations are stored as Document, and created with the logged User.
+There is no way to have user's dedicated annotation, and annotations container must be accessible with `ReadWrite` access to everyone.

 ## Build